mozilla/data-docs/src/cookbooks/data_modeling/using_aggregates.md

 #### [BigQuery Materialized Views](https://cloud.google.com/bigquery/docs/materialized-views-intro)

 These are views defined by the developer and then created, managed and incrementally updated by BigQuery, reading _only_ the changes in the base table to compute results.
-Materialized view definitions [_do not support_ certain BigQuery features and expressions](https://cloud.google.com/bigquery/docs/materialized-views-intro#limitations), such as UDFs, certain aggregate functions, backfilling or nesting.
+Materialized view definitions [_do not support_ certain BigQuery features and expressions](https://cloud.google.com/bigquery/docs/materialized-views-intro#limitations), such as UDFs, certain aggregate functions, backfilling or nesting. - There is a limit of 20 materialized views per table.

 - [Template to create a Materialized View](https://console.cloud.google.com/bigquery?ws=!1m7!1m6!12m5!1m3!1smozdata!2sus-central1!3s8403c62c-e243-4e57-8d91-5c1fcdf26828!2e1).